schnell18/packaging/README.md

 * pure-fptd: repack to enable upload script and use upstream version 1.0.36
 * ngix:      repack to enable LDAP authentication via nginx-auth-ldap
 * activemq:  repack activemq 5.10.0
-* git:       repack git 2.1.0(based on fedora 21), fix circular dependencies
+* git:       repack git 2.3.4(based on fedora 21), fix circular dependencies
+* cgit:      repack cgit 2.1.0(based on epel7), cut down docs for docker
-* bash-git-prompt: create RPM package for the nice-looking [bash-git-prompt][1]
+* bash-git-prompt: create RPM package for the nice-looking [bash-git-prompt][2]
 * redis:     upgrade to redis 2.8.17 based on the spec file from fedora project
 * sonarqube: spec file to install SonarQube out-of-box